One Day Itinerary in Singapore

 Esplanade and Merlion

-As you can see from the map above, Esplanade Theatre is NOT that close to Esplanade MRT.
+As you can see from the map below, Esplanade Theatre is NOT that close to Esplanade MRT.
 If you are in City Hall, it is actually closer to walk down to the Theatre by the Bay than to take the MRT.
 There are no direct bus goes from City Hall to Esplanade either.
 But no worries, spend some time to walk down to Merlion Park instead.
 Drop by the beautiful Fullerton Hotel in the way and enjoy the Neo-classical architecture of this five-star luxury hotel.

 Merlion Park is the home of Singapore's mascot, the Merlion.
 One of the only 5 Merlion statues in Singapore, the 8.6-metre-tall Merlion here is the original statue that was installed in 1972.
 Located right in front of The Fullerton Hotel, the Merlion is facing the breathtaking skyline of Singapore made up of the whole stretch of Marina Bay Sands.